-And while I developed my Essential Rub for Pork Ribs or Shoulder for pork shoulder and ribs, I gotta admit it finds itself on chicken wings for parties or during the summer, dusted over grilled chicken breast.
+And while I developed my Essential Rub for Pork Ribs or Shoulder, I gotta admit it finds itself on chicken wings for parties or during the summer, dusted over grilled chicken breast.
 Now and then, it shows up on a few grilled veggies, maybe grilled corn or a plank or two of potato.
 This rub is great, too, in a buttermilk marinade for chicken or shrimp.

 Feel free to tinker to your heart’s content with Essential Rub for Pork Ribs or Shoulder.
 This blend is heavy on the pepper, both black and white, which gives it a bit of raw heat, with the other flavors playing a more subtle role.
-It has what I’d describe as a clean taste, a sweet heat, but on the mild side, with no herbaceous notes or any flavors that “muddy” the taste.
+It has what I’d describe as a clean taste, a sweet heat, but on the milder side, with no herbaceous notes or any flavors that “muddy” the taste.
 I’d call it a mix of Down South, with a hint of Southwestern and Cali, all playing together.